 There were no Indian nightclubs then.
 The only place that the Indians went to occurred much later.
 It was opened just a few years back.
 That is the nightclub opposite the Sugar City Mall on Naviti Street.
-That used to be the Galaxy Nightclub although it came later.
+At that location there used to be the Galaxy Nightclub although it came later than the other nightclubs already mentioned.
 It only opened in the late-1970s.
 It was for the upper-class.
 It had a new type of dance-floor, lights underneath the floor, and the flickering balls which lit up the walls.
 Galaxy Nightclub was also mostly for the Fijians and the part-Europeans.
 It was later one of the busiest places of them all.
 In that central location the transport and the food were easily accessible and this factor ensured its popularity.
 None of the restaurants open now in Lautoka were open back then.
-Tigers and Jolly Good have only been there for a short period of time (perhaps five or six years).
+Tigers and Jolly Good have only been there for a short period of time (perhaps eight or nine years).
 I used to go to Lautoka Club but not all that often.
 I would go there for a drink or for special functions.

 Yang’s Restaurant was owned by Alfred’s family and Eddie Hin’s restaurant was owned by, of course, Eddie Hin.
 He also had a lemonade / soft-drink company.
 There was a Chinese restaurant in Eddie Hin’s building on the ground floor.
 I don’t remember the name of the restaurant.
 There was a small milk bar there at the entrance to the restaurant.
 Many Fijian ladies were working there.
 This restaurant was open from the mid-1970s to the early-1980s.
 It may even have existed as far back as the 1960s.
 I used to go there sometimes when I was a young schoolboy at Drasa Avenue School.
 (I left Drasa Avenue School in 1975.)
 I would have a milkshake there for 20 cents.
 You could sit inside the shop and have a milkshake.

 The present nightclub at Lautoka Hotel (now called Hunter’s Inn) opened sometime during the early-1980s.
 It is called the Qara Vatu (in English: the Tomb).
 I remember going there.
 It was a different style to the other nightclubs.
 It had a different atmosphere as it appeared that you were really in a stone cave.
 There were lights, music, and a bar.
 We used to frequent this place only when we had money.
-Now the place is for anybody.
-Before it was mostly the young (indigenous Fijian) crowd from the nearby villages and communities.
-They all respected each other until it started to get a bit rowdy.
+Now the place is for anybody; before it was mostly for the young (indigenous Fijian) crowd from the nearby villages and communities.
+They all respected each other until it started getting a bit rowdy.
 My memory is strongest of the places I went to when I was very young which includes neither the Galaxy nor the Tomb.

-[By the former Fiji national team player Henry Dyer, as told to Dr Kieran James of University of Fiji in Nadi, 16 April 2015.]
+[By the former Lautoka, Nadi, and Fiji national soccer player Henry Dyer, as told to Dr Kieran James of the University of Fiji, 16 April 2015.]